Vocabulary for Government Topic

 4. Changing the Word Form

 Another way to paraphrase sentences is to change the form of the word.
 This means we use the same words as IELTS but change their form.
-Here is an example:
+This type of paraphrasing is really focused at your writing skills because it means you don’t need to look for a synonym for a word, instead you can alter the word form.

 Many people are unhealthy because they fail to eat well and exercise.